By: Stephen O'Connor on June 5th, 2017

 In any industry, including the healthcare industry, it pays to work with certified individuals.
-Since so many rejected medical practices claims are the result of improper coding, it makes eminent sense to verify that any RCM services provider you are considering has hired certified coders.
+Since so many rejected medical practice claims are the result of improper coding, it makes eminent sense to verify that any RCM services provider you are considering has hired certified coders.
 Being certified shows that you have appropriate competence in coding.

 There are two organizations in the United States that provide this certification.
 The AAPC and AHIMA require that their members have demonstrated practical experience in coding, and that they have passed all testing requirements to get their credentials, and that they keep up with coding certification requirements by getting proper continuing education credits.